milkpirate/optiboot-m2560/README.md

 Added more baudrates and frequencies.
 Incompatible combinations will be dicarded by the optiboot build process.

 Also attached an example `board.txt` (for the ATmega2560, 16MHz, 1Mbaud) to tell the Arduino IDE how to handle these bootloaders.
-Depending on the hex file resp. chip and baudrate you want to use, you need to modify the `board.txt` correspondingly.
+Depending on the hex file (resp. chip, baudrate, frequency) you want to use, you need to modify the `board.txt` correspondingly.